advocations/skype/Skype/UCWA/user_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 The user resource indicates that the application plans to use the API on behalf of a user.
 If an application attempts to use this resource without credentials, the server will respond with a 401 Not Authorized and authentication hints in the WWW-Authenticate Header.
-After credentials are acquired, this resource will point the application to the [applications (UCWA)](applications_ref.md) resource.
-In some cases, after credentials are acquired, the server might serve a[redirect (UCWA)](redirect_ref.md) resource indicating that the user is homed on another server.
+After credentials are acquired, this resource will point the application to the [applications](applications_ref.md) resource.
+In some cases, after credentials are acquired, the server might serve a [redirect](redirect_ref.md) resource indicating that the user is homed on another server.
 The application should follow this resource to the new server.
 Credentials might need to be resubmitted.

 ### Properties